 Damage or irritation to the nerves that supply the shoulder and arm can cause left shoulder pain.
 There may be a problem in the neck or somewhere along the path of the nerve that causes pinching, or irritation of the nerve which results in pain and/or altered sensations.

 Common Presentation: Sudden, severe, constant shoulder pain that often starts at night and may spread down the arm.
-After a few days weakness may develop
+After a few days weakness may develop.

 You can find out lots more about these common causes of left shoulder pain, including information on symptoms, diagnosis and treatment options by clicking on the links above.
 If your pain is elsewhere, we can help you work out what is wrong in the shoulder pain diagnosis section.

 Most mechanical cases of left shoulder pain respond well to exercise programs to strengthen and stretch the muscles.
 You can find a whole range of exercises, whatever your level or condition, simply visit the shoulder exercises guide for easy to follow, effective exercise programs.